BavoDC/BavoDC.github.io/cv.md

 CV will be added soon.

 # Work experience
-Below is a short overview of my work experience.

 | Oct 2019 - Present| **Doctoral researcher**|
 |               | Department of Accountancy, Finance and Insurance|